-Classical civilisation, Martin Bernal argues, has deep roots in Afro-Asiatic cultures.
-But these Afro-Asiatic influences have been systematically ignored, denied, or suppressed since the eighteenth century.
+lassical civilisation, Martin Bernal argues, has deep roots in Afro-Asiatic cultures.
+But, these afro-asiatic influences have been systematically ignored, denied, or suppressed since the eighteenth century.

 In an unprecedented tour de force, Bernal makes meaningful links between a wide range of areas and disciplines drama poetry, myth, theological controversy, esoteric religion, philosophy, biography, language, historical narrative, and the emergence of modern scholarship.